nas5w/interview-guide/docs/creating-a-schedule.md

 I generally put together two schedules:

-- **A higher-level plan.** This is the overall timeline of when you plan to start applying, start interviewing, and land a job.
+- **A higher-level schedule.** This is the overall timeline of when you plan to start applying, start interviewing, and land a job.
+This schedule generally spans a few months (unless you urgently need employment).
-- **A lower-level plan.** What will you be studying each week?
+- **A lower-level schedule.** What will you be studying each week?
 When will you be studying?
 When will you be resting?
-Rest is _incredibly_ key or you'll burn out.
+This lower-level schedule generally spans a week or two.

 ## What if I miss my milestones?

-Schedules are a best guess but are by no means perfect.
+Schedules are a best-guess and are not perfect, but they can help you course-correct.
 Let's say you plan to start applying in June and start interviewing in July.
 If you send out tons of applications in June but get no interview by July, then you've missed a milestone&mdash;and that's okay!
 You should do two things:

 - Figure out _why_ you missed your milestone
 - Adjust your milestones